Where can I find a bank statement loan?

-- Estimated closing costs — How much you’ll pay in loan costs
+- Estimated closing costs: How much you’ll pay in lender and third-party fees

-- Estimated cash to close — The amount you’ll need on closing day: closing costs plus down payment and any other liabilities
+- Estimated cash to close: The amount you’ll need on closing day, including down payment, closing costs, and any other liabilities

-- The total amount you'll have paid after five years — A good way to compare the intial cost of two different loans
+- The total amount you'll have paid after five years: A good way to compare the initial cost of two different loans

 This is vital stuff.
-And it’s your opportunity to select the loan that suits you best.
+It’s your opportunity to select the loan that suits you best.